Untangling the Knots with Compassion, Creativity & Wisdom

 The manager is asked to train and manage Dad’s son, Sam.
 But Sam is acting up, coming in late and overall not doing a very good job.
-The manager chastises Sam and gives him specific instructions for modifying his performance.
-Instead of taking the correction as an opportunity for growth, Sam complains to Mom who then goes to Dad saying Sam is being treated unfairly.
+The manager gives Sam a warning and provides him specific instructions for modifying his performance.
+Instead of taking the correction as an opportunity for growth, Sam complains his Mom, who then goes to Dad claiming Sam is being treated unfairly.
 This forces Dad to ask the manager why he’s being unfair to Sam, putting them both in an awkward situation.
-Does the manager please the boss and spoil the child, or does he try to be a good manager and make sure the job is done right, standing up to the boss and saying his son is not doing a good job?
+Does the manager please the boss and spoil the child, or does he try to be a good manager and make sure the job is done right, standing up to the boss (and maybe risking his job) and saying his son is not doing a good job?

 The best thing you can do is talk about triangulation before it happens.
 Sit down with your managers and define how you want to interact with them.
 If a situation arises, who decides the course of action?
 You need to build a bridge of communication so the owner, parent, manager and incoming family member have the opportunity to talk these things through before relationships get tangled up.